Board of Trustees

 As well as an interest and background in education, I am a Trustee of the Enfield Society, a member of Society’s Management Committee, the Architecture and Planning Group and a local walks leader.

-I was appointed as the CEO of the Enfield Learning Trust in September when the trust was formed.
-The trust builds on a successful partnership between Bowes Primary School, Chesterfield Primary School and Hazelbury Primary School and I remain the Executive Headteacher of all three schools.
+I was appointed as the CEO of the Enfield Learning Trust in September 2016 when the Trust was formed.
+The Trust builds on a successful partnerships between all our schools.
 I am passionate about improving the life chances for all pupils including the most vulnerable and our motto 'be included' underpins all our work.
-I am proud to lead our dynamic and forward thinking trust and to be part of a very talented team of trustees.
+I am proud to lead our dynamic and forward thinking Trust and to be part of a very talented team of Trustees.

 Karen Mautner - Trustee

 I have lived in Enfield for 40 years and also worked locally as the Administrative Director overseeing the admin, finance and HR functions in our family business.
 I became involved in school governance in 2001 and was Chair of Governors at Hazelbury for over 15 years.
 I become a Local Leader of Governance and served as a member of a variety of partnerships and committees concerned with the welfare of children in Edmonton.
-I resigned from the Hazelbury Board of Governors in order to become a Trustee of the ELT because I looked forward to a more strategic role and I believe that that this Trust will be an exemplar of the best in Academy education.
+I became a Trustee of the ELT because I looked forward to a more strategic role and I believe that that this Trust will be an exemplar of the best in Academy education.

 Alex Monk - Trustee

-The prospect of being a part of Enfield Learning Trust has highly appealed to me since learning about its creation; I would like to be a part of a growing, community-focussed MAT, which maintains a healthy relationship with the local authority.
-My vision for ELT is for it to provide a strong network for like-minded schools, and for it to acquire a reasonable number of schools within the borough at a sustainable rate.
-I am looking forward to the opportunity to serve on the ELT Board, bringing with me stakeholder engagement, communications and MAT governance expertise.
+The prospect of being a part of Enfield Learning Trust has highly appealed to me since learning about its creation; I would like to be a part of a growing, community-focussed Multi-Academy Trust, which maintains a healthy relationship with the local authority.
+My vision for the Enfield Learning Trust is for it to provide a strong network for like-minded schools, and for it to acquire a reasonable number of schools within the borough at a sustainable rate.
+I am looking forward to the opportunity to serve on the Board of Trustees, bringing with me stakeholder engagement, communications and Multi-Academy Trust governance expertise.